Translation

 Unsupported Target Language

-If one or more of the target languages are not supported for the source language, a HTTP 400 error response is returned.
+If one or more of the target languages are not supported for the transcription language, the job will be rejected with a HTTP 400 error response.

 Example Bad Config: